 1. Funding for Category D projects requesting up to $10 million net present value (NPV) shall be subject to these Guidelines and reviewed and considered in accordance with Sections II through IX herein.

-2. Funding for Category D projects requesting more than $10 million NPV, or that request funding that exceeds the total pool of available capital funding dollars established by the BCC for that funding cycle, or that cannot satisfy the eligibility requirements herein but will provide significant Marketing and Tourism Economic Benefits shall be first presented to the BCC for approval to allow the applicant to participate in the funding cycle application process.
-Upon receipt of this approval, these projects shall be subject to these Guidelines and reviewed and considered in accordance with Sections II through IX herein, as well as any other requirements established by the BCC in accordance with the approval process.
+2. Funding for Category D projects requesting more than $10 million NPV, or that request funding that exceeds the total pool of available capital funding dollars established by the BCC for that funding cycle, or that cannot satisfy all the eligibility requirements herein but will provide significant Tourism Economic Benefits as defined below , shall be first presented to the BCC for approval to allow the applicant to participate in the funding cycle application process.
+Upon receipt of this conceptual approval, these projects shall be subject to these Guidelines and reviewed and considered in accordance with Sections II through IX herein, as well as any other requirements established by the BCC in accordance with the review and approval process.

 3. Funding for Category E projects shall not be considered or awarded through the CPFP, as these types of project requests shall be first presented to the BCC for consideration and conceptual approval.
-This will allow County staff to address County issues and the financing structure as part of the deal negotiations from early in the process, and facilitate a timely resolution of all issues for all parties.
-The BCC shall determine the criteria , timeline, applicant submittals and reviews required for Category E funding .
-The TDC can provide guidance and recommendations throughout the County’s negotiation process, as well as make a funding recommendation on the project based on the proposed final deal terms to be later approved by the BCC.
+At the time of the conceptual approval, the BCC shall determine the criteria and applicant submittals and reviews required for Category E funding which may include all the documents required under the guidelines as well as other documents staff deems necessary to evaluate the project.
+Additionally, the BCC may in its sole discretion at the time of the conceptual approval identify a maximum funding amount it will consider.
+The TDC can provide guidance and recommendations during the review process, including, making a funding recommendation on the project based on the proposed final deal terms which will be subject to later approval by the BCC.

-Prior to each CPFP application process funding cycle, VSPC will hold a public information session to inform interested applicants of the program and provide detailed information, guidelines, and application forms, and respond to any questions.
+Prior to each CPFP application process funding cycle, Visit St. Petersburg/Clearwater (“VSPC”) will hold a public information session to inform interested applicants of the program and provide detailed information, guidelines, and application forms, and respond to any questions.
 The informational meeting and the program will also be promoted through press releases, VSPC’s electronic newsletter, and other communication tools available through resources at Pinellas County.

 These CPFP guidelines are hereby further established to help prioritize and process requests for capital projects funding.
 It is the intent of the TDC to recommend funding as provided herein to multiple eligible capital projects as determined to be in the best interest of Pinellas County tourism.